archipel-network/archipel-core/doc/python-venv.md

 [pyupcn/](pyupcn/) directory.

-A [venv](https://docs.python.org/3/library/venv.html) is used to isolate the µPCN Python environment from the system.
+A [venv](https://docs.python.org/3/library/venv.html) is used to isolate the µD3TN Python environment from the system.
 The Makefile target `virtualenv` creates a default Python virtualenv including [pip](https://pip.pypa.io/) and all required Python packages.